Working Together ~ Collaborative Health Care Practice

 The five stages of change

-People in this stage are not thinking seriously about changing and tend to defend their current AOD use patterns.
-May not see their use as a problem.
-The positives or benefits, of the behaviour outweigh any costs or adverse consequences so they are happy to continue using.
+People in this stage are not thinking seriously about changing and tend to defend their current thinking and doing patterns.
+They may not be able to see or be open to examining the role they are playing in their situation.
+The positives or benefits, of their current approach outweigh any costs or adverse consequences so they are happy to continue on as they are.

-People in this stage are able to consider the possibility of quitting or reducing AOD use but feel ambivalent about taking the next step.
-On the one hand AOD use is enjoyable, exciting and a pleasurable activity.
+People in this stage are able to consider the possibility of examining their thinking and doing patterns but feel ambivalent about taking the next step.
+On the one hand there are benefits to the way they are currently handling their situation.
 On the other hand, they are starting to experience some adverse consequences (which may include personal, psychological, physical, legal, social or family problems).

-Have usually made a recent attempt to change using behaviour in the last year.
+Have usually made a recent attempt to change their thinking and doing habits in the last year.
 Sees the ‘cons’ of continuing as outweighing the ‘pros’ and they are less ambivalent about taking the next step.
 They are usually taking some small steps towards changing behaviour.
 They believe that change is necessary and that the time for change is imminent.
 Equally, some people at this stage decide not to do anything about their behaviour.

-Actively involved in taking steps to change their using behaviour and making great steps towards significant change.
+Actively involved in taking steps to change thinking and doing habits and making great steps towards significant change.
 Ambivalence is still very likely at this stage.
 May try several different techniques and are also at greatest risk of relapse.

-Able to successfully avoid any temptations to return to using behaviour.
-Have learned to anticipate and handle temptations to use and are able to employ new ways of coping.
-Can have a temporary slip, but don’t tend to see this as failure.
+Able to successfully avoid any temptations to return to return to previous thinking and doing habits.
+They have learned to anticipate and handle challenges and are able to employ new ways of coping.
+They can have a temporary slips and challenges to sustaining change but don’t tend to see this as failure.

-What ‘Stage of Change’ is your patient currently experiencing?
+What ‘Stage of Change’ best describes your patient now?